backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ### Layouts and Views

-The view file (e.g. `app/views/thing/show.html.erb`) will only contain the HTML that is specific for this view.
-There is another file `app/views/layouts/application.html.erb` that contains the surrounding stuff that stays the same for every page in the app: head, main navigation, footer.
+The view file itself (e.g. `app/views/controller/action.html.erb`) will only contain the HTML that is specific to this view.
+There is another file `app/views/layouts/application.html.erb` that contains the surrounding code, that stays the same for every page in the app: head, main navigation, footer.

 ![Layouts and Views](images/layout_view.svg)

+§

 If you find other parts of your code that you want to reuse in several views you can extract it into a "partial".
 An example